emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 Eco design modularity applies not only to physical components but to any artifacts of the device:

-Hardware : TODO list of typical cards and physical blocks (power ...)
+Hardware : cards and physical blocks (power ...)

 # Security Considerations